Markets recoup most of intra-day losses on fag-end buying | Headlines

 The rupee depreciated 13 paise to settle at 82.75 (provisional) against the US dollar on Tuesday as investors turned cautious in view of a negative trend in domestic equities and rising crude prices.

-Foreign institutional investors (FIIs) offloaded shares worth a net Rs 538.10 crore on Monday, according to exchange data.
+Foreign institutional investors (FIIs) purchased shares worth a net Rs 455.94 crore on Tuesday, according to exchange data.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)